pehringer/finches/README.md

 ```

 Finches is a library that uses linear genetic programming (LGP) to synthesize functions from of input-output examples.
-It’s designed for discovering deterministic mappings from structured data.

 # Use Cases

 - **Reverse Engineering** - Infer hidden logic from observed inputs and outputs, even when source code or hardware is unavailable.
-For example, Finches can help uncover the rules behind proprietary black-box systems by modeling their behavior.

-- **Data Compression** - Evolve compact functions that approximate large datasets.
+- **Data Compression** - Evolve compact functions that approximate large datasets, allowing for significant reductions in storage.
-By replacing raw data with concise functions, Finches enables significant reductions in storage for structured, deterministic data.

 # Use Finches